 Valery Feigin wins award - 2018

-In February 2018, the Stroke Society of Australasia awarded Valery Feigin the SSA Excellence in Stroke Award for 2018, in recognition of his contribution to the field of stroke.
+In August 2018, Valery Feigin received the 2018 Stroke Society of Australasia SSA Excellence in Stroke Award, in recognition of his contribution to the field of stroke.

 Alice Theadom wins prize - 2016